wujunhua/foodie/README.md

 ]
 ```

-Also add the following to your settings.py
+Also add the following to your settings.py (Or make a copy of settings_sample.py and modify local database information)
 ```
 CART_PRODUCT_MODEL = 'foodie.models.Menu'
 ```